 Remembrance and Commemoration after the First World War

-One hundred years on, evidence of the impact of the First World War can be plainly seen across Victoria.
 Built heritage including cenotaphs, statues, plaques and obelisks are peppered across the state’s public spaces, each dedicated to the commemoration of the war service of the thousands of Victorians who served between 1914 and 1918.

 Many of these men and women died in active service and were buried overseas, so locally built monuments served as important places to mourn and remember them.
 They were places for private and collective mourning, commemoration and remembrance.